 On some of the newer caskets there is a little compartment where someone may place a Bible, or something else of importance to the deceased.
-One could place a billion dollars in the compartment but, unlike the beliefs of the Egyptians, not one penny would benefit the individual who is entering the spirit world.
+One could place a billion dollars in the compartment but, unlike the beliefs of the ancient Egyptians, not one penny would benefit the individual who is entering the spirit world.

 But growth in the grace and knowledge of Christ!
 These are huge treasures whose worth can never be calculated.
 These the person will bring with him or her into the next life.
-If an individual understands this, he or she is foolish indeed to think only of the present and neglect the daily walk with the Lord.
+If an individual knows this, he or she is foolish to think only of the present and neglect the daily walk with the Lord.

 Only one life.
 It will soon be past.
 Only what is accomplished through interaction with the Lord Jesus will last for eternity.

 (“The Book of Second Peter”, 3120-1, proofed 20230831)